Run a web application in multiple Azure regions for high availability

 For Queue storage, create a backup queue in the secondary region.
 During failover, the app can use the backup queue until the primary region becomes available again.
 That way, the application can still process new requests.

-Traffic Manager automatically fails over if the primary region becomes unavailable.
-When Traffic Manager fails over, there is a period of time when clients cannot reach the application.
+Front Door automatically fails over if the primary region becomes unavailable.
+When Front Door fails over, there is a period of time (usually about 20-60 seconds) when clients cannot reach the application.
 The duration is affected by the following factors:

-Traffic Manager is a possible failure point in the system.
+Front Door is a possible failure point in the system.
 If the service fails, clients cannot access your application during the downtime.
-Review the Traffic Manager service level agreement (SLA) and determine whether using Traffic Manager alone meets your business requirements for high availability.
+Review the Front Door service level agreement (SLA) and determine whether using Front Door alone meets your business requirements for high availability.
 If not, consider adding another traffic management solution as a fallback.
-If the Azure Traffic Manager service fails, change your canonical name (CNAME) records in DNS to point to the other traffic management service.
+If the Front Door service fails, change your canonical name (CNAME) records in DNS to point to the other traffic management service.
 This step must be performed manually, and your application will be unavailable until the DNS changes are propagated.

 Availability Considerations - SQL Database